Your Claim Was Denied. That Does Not Mean It Is Over.

 The Formal Appeal Process

 Most insurance policies include a formal appeal or reconsideration process.
 A well-documented appeal that addresses the specific basis for the denial and provides additional evidence is the first step in challenging a denial.
-We prepare and submit formal appeals on behalf of our clients.
+We prepare and submit formal appeals on behalf of our policyholders.

 The Appraisal Process

 When the dispute is about the value of the loss rather than coverage, the appraisal process provides a binding resolution mechanism.
 Each party selects a competent appraiser, and the two appraisers select an umpire.
 The appraisers present their estimates, and any two of the three must agree on the amount of loss.
-We serve as appraisers for our clients in the appraisal process.
+We serve as appraisers for our policyholders in the appraisal process.

 State Insurance Department Complaints

 The Texas Department of Insurance and the Florida Department of Financial Services have the authority to investigate insurance company conduct and require insurers to comply with their policy obligations.
 Filing a complaint with the state insurance department can be an effective tool in resolving disputed claims.
-We assist our clients in preparing and filing state insurance department complaints.
+We assist our policyholders in preparing and filing state insurance department complaints.

 Helpful Hints